 Another interesting spot to explore just outside Mexican Hat is Valley of the Gods.
 The tall and red buttes in the valley are similar to those in Monument Valley and a fun stop to add to the itinerary.

 In short, Mexican Hat is a great option for where to stay near Monument Valley.
 Monument Valley lodging in Mexican Hat doesn’t give you direct access or Monument Valley views like the View Hotel and Goulding’s Lodge.
-However, just a short and scenic drive takes you from the hotels near Monument Valley in Mexican Hat to the famous park.
+But just a short and scenic drive takes you from the hotels near Monument Valley in Mexican Hat to the famous park.

 - Driving distance: 24 mi / 39 km